 You can head to your local Driver Exam Station and take the vision and written knowledge tests.

 If you fail the written knowledge test, you can retake it at least 24 hours later.
-There’s no limit on how many times you can take the written knowledge test.
+There’s no limit on how many times you can take the written permit test.

 Within 60 days of passing the vision and written knowledge tests, you must head to the Deputy Registrar License Agency to present your documents and purchase a TIPIC (Temporary Instructional Permit Identification Card), also simply known as a permit.